 The uniqueness of characters adds to the complexity of the storyline.
 It an episodic onion, as soon as you peel one layer, there is another, then another then another.
 It keeps you intrigued until the end.
 As the credits began to roll after the last episode, I put the remote down, had a drink, leaned back in my recliner, and was forced on a journey of self-evaluation.
 Emotionally, I was spent.
 There are very few television series or shows that rival the emotions that I get from watching films.
 It captured me and locked me in and before I knew it, within a two-day span, I had consumed all thirteen episodes.
 There have been only two other Netflix series that have kept me enthralled like this, Stranger Things and To Catch a Murderer.

 There has been criticism of the series by some suicide prevention groups that stated that it did more harm than good.
-As reported by The New York Daily News the prevention groups are concerned that some viewers my over identify with Hannah in the series and as a result may lead to more suicides.
+As reported by The New York Daily News the prevention groups are concerned that some viewers may over-identify with Hannah in the series and as a result may lead to more suicides.
 I am not on either side of that fence, but I do think that this will cause discussion and introspect and challenge the viewer to find answers within themselves about relationships.
-No on never knows what someone else is going through and the challenges he or she may be facing.
+No one never knows what someone else is going through and the challenges he or she may be facing.
 Not only is 13 Reasons Why entertaining, but it is also insightful.